Fogold/News-Site-Database-Seed/README.md

 This project is a website where users can write articles and comment on each other's articles.
 It uses an MVC architecture and is built with the following technologies

-Frontend: React for GUI, Render for API hosting, Supabase for the online database.
+Frontend: React for GUI, Render for API hosting, Supabase for database hosting.

-Backend: Javascript, Jest for Unit Testing, Supertest for Integration Testing, postgresql for local databases, express for API - all within the Node.js runtime environment.
+Backend: Javascript, Jest for unit testing, Supertest for integration testing, postgresql for local databases, express for API - all within the Node.js runtime environment.

 Requires at least version 8.13.3 of postgresql.
 Built on Node v25.0.0.